 I think most people care about dealing with wage stagnation at the personal level more than at the societal level.
 I get that, low wages affect you every day- it affects your family, your children, and how you live your life.
 Of course, you have to figure out a way to resolve that before you can even think about resolving things for everyone else.

 The best advice I can offer to individuals is the same tried and true advice that you will see on most financial websites.
 Try to keep your expenses as low as possible, don’t spend more than you earn, and try to make extra money.
-Side hustles are a great way to increase your income – many people take a side gig such as driving for Uber, selling things online, and pet sitting in order to make up for their lack of wages.
+Side hustles are a great way to increase your income – many people take a side gig such as driving for Uber, selling things online, pet sitting , or even taking surveys online in order to make up for their lack of wages.
 Yeah, I agree that it sucks to have to get basically a second job just to keep up with the increased cost of living, but that’s the world we live in right now.

 Another option is to increase your salary through finding a better job.
 Lots of people say you should go back to school to increase your skill set, but let’s be realistic.
 With the outrageous and ever-increasing costs of education, that just isn’t plausible for most people.
 It’s more realistic to take a few certification courses that are in line with your current career.
 These still cost money, but sometimes you have to invest in yourself to move forward.